FFMS/ffms2/doc/ffms2-api.md

 Passing invalid dimensions (like 0 or negative) has undefined behavior.

 ##### `int Resizer`
-The desired image resizing algorithm, represented by an integer as enumerated in `FFMS_Resizers` (see the Constants and Preprocessor Definitions section).
+The desired image resizing algorithm, represented by an integer as enumerated in [FFMS_Resizers][Resizers].
 You must choose one even if you're not actually rescaling the image, because the video may change resolution mid-stream and then you will be using a resizer whether you want it or not (you will only know that the resolution changed after you actually decoded a frame with a new resolution), and it may also get used for rescaling subsampled chroma planes.

 ##### `FFMS_ErrorInfo *ErrorInfo`